 The purpose of these coverages will be to limit the cost if we cause damage to our client’s home or belongings.
 However, in some cases, an insurance policy will be required before starting the work, such as in apartment complexes or bank-owned properties.

 If our business starts, we can avoid the expense and invest the money in other sections of the business, but always accept basic work.
 Without insurance, accepting plumbing or electrical work is not a good idea because we will need protection against possible accidents.

 If we look for a general liability plan, we typically pay between $360 and $1000 per year for liability plans.
 The premium may depend on where we live, the services we offer, the volume of sales, and the number of employees we have.

-In case we have roof repair services, chances are that in these cases, a claim can be filed so that the premium will be higher.
-Some companies, such as Insureon, offer an average of $800 per year, although construction companies tend to pay higher policies.
+If we offer roof repair services, chances are that a claim can be filed, leading to the premium being higher.
+Some companies, such as Insureon, offer an average of $800 per year insurance policy, although construction companies tend to pay higher policies.

 What should these types of policies look like?

 Liability insurance for these types of workers must meet the following characteristics:

 - Have liability coverage of at least $1,000,000 per claim.